Claudiusgonzo/MTC_FLWTeamsScale/README.md

 ### Configure the Local Environment

 Setting the local environment variables enables the scripts to run using relative paths.
-The rootPath is the root of where you cloned this repository, and the tenantName is in the form yourTenant.onmicrosoft.com (no https://).
+The rootPath is the root of where you cloned this repository.
+The tenantName is in the form yourTenant.onmicrosoft.com (no https://).
+The clientId is the Application ID of the "SMS Sign-in API" app.
+This is created during the

 1. Open a PowerShell session and navigate to the scripts folder inside the cloned git repo
-2. Run the script .\SetConfig.ps1 -tenantName [your tenant name] -rootPath "full path to the root of the git repo"
+2. Run the script .\SetConfig.ps1 -tenantName [your tenant name] -rootPath "full path to the root of the git repo" -clientId 00000000-0000-0000-0000-000000000000

-For example: .\SetConfig.ps1 -tenantName contoso.onmicrosoft.com -rootPath "C:\data\source\FLWTeamsScale"
+For example: .\SetConfig.ps1 -tenantName contoso.onmicrosoft.com -rootPath "C:\data\source\FLWTeamsScale" -clientId 00000000-0000-0000-0000-000000000000

 ### Setup Credentials